a-formoso/OC-Project7-restaurant-review-site/README.md

 * A Google Maps map loaded with the Google Maps API
 * The Google Maps map will focus immediately on the position of the user
+* A list of restaurants is provided as JSON data in a separate file
-* Load POIs on the map, list corresponding restaurants on the side of the map
+* A list of restaurants on the right side of the page that are within the area displayed on the map
 * When you click on a restaurant, the list of reviews should be shown
+* Also show the Google Street View photo via the corresponding API
 * A filter tool allows the display of restaurants that have between X and Y stars
-* Add a restaurant by right-clicking on a specific place on the map
+* Add a restaurant by [right-clicking] on a specific place on the map
 * Add a review about an existing restaurant
-* Implement the Google Place (Search) API to find restaurants in a particular display area
-* Add (Place) autocomplete feature
+* [Interate Google Paces] to display additional restaurants and reviews on your map

 ### Author